Looking for an expert guide on the oval cut diamond shape?

 Pros And Cons of Oval Cut Diamonds

-There are a bunch of great reasons why an emerald cut diamond should make your engagement ring wish list, but there are a couple reasons you might be hesitant on it.
+There are a bunch of great reasons why an oval cut diamond should make your engagement ring wish list, but there are a couple reasons you might be hesitant on it.

 But don't worry, that's where we come in.
 We'll help you make the decision that's best for you.